happysheep0719/Sean-s-Cheat-Sheet/algorithms/graph.md

 - What does it store on each level?
 - How many different states should we try to put on each level?

+__Tip__

+- Checking existed and Writing existed nodes should be put at the same place.

 ### Breadth-First Search (BFS-1)

 __Problems__